 For good coffee (€1+) and snacks (€2.50+), venture to the museum’s lovely bright and airy cafe graced with high windowed walls, and adorned with modern artwork.

 Pink Floyd’s fleeting moment in time official video to give you a taste…

-Although this city was covered in snow when locals awoke on the morning of the 26th, when leaving on the 27th, sporadic remains still existed along the pavements and some streets.
+Although this city was covered in snow when locals awoke on the morning of the 26th, when leaving on the 27th, sporadic snowy remains still existed along the pavements and on a few streets.
 In scattered areas, just enough for the unwary walker to slip on, which I nearly did, a couple of times.

-Rome Termini train station still shows signs of snow on the train tracks and although lovely to see, very cold, of course.
+Rome Termini train station still shows signs of snow on the train tracks and although lovely to see, it is very cold still.
 But for now, it’s time to take a train and head back down south to Cosenza.

-I am not sure if I will ever see Rome under snow again.
-And, extremely appreciative that I saw a little of this stunning white wonderland gracing the city, and could manage some photos for you.
+Doubt if I will ever see Rome under snow again, and extremely appreciative that I saw a little of this stunning white wonderland gracing the city and managed some photos for you.

 Let me know if you were in Rome today and experienced this unlikely occurrence.
-I would love to hear your comment or read your blog.
+I would love to hear your comments or read your blog.